- '16-year-old girl killed herself after her Instagram followers voted for her death’

 It is important that a student, a parent or a teacher to be aware of suicidal behaviours and the symptoms of mental health issues like depression and anxiety to stop the tragedy from happening before it's too late.

-Some signs and symptoms of a mental illness can easily be observed but we are not giving attention to them.
+Some signs and symptoms of mental illness can easily be observed but we are not giving attention to them.
 These signs and symptoms include:

 - feeling sad or down,